 In Kansas Workers Compensation the employer or its insurance company is responsible for all medical treatment necessitated by a job-related injury or disease.
 However, the employer is legally entitled to choose the treating physician.
 If an employee self-selects a physician who is not authorized or agreed upon by the employer, the employer is responsible for only the first $500 in medical bills.

 Temporary Total Disability Kansas Workers Compensation

-If you are unable to work after an injury you may be entitled to what is called TTD or temporary total workers compensation disability checks.
+If you are unable to work after an injury you may be entitled to what is called TTD or temporary total workers compensation disability checks in the Kansas Workers Compensation system.
 One is temporarily totally disabled when on account of injury he or she is unable to engage in any type of substantial and gainful employment.
 There is a one-week waiting period before TTD benefits are paid.
 If the disability continues for three consecutive weeks, the employee is paid for the first week.
 Benefits are 2/3s of the average gross weekly wage, subject to certain limits in the statute.
 You will need to provide your workers compensation lawyer with information about your wage for the 26 weeks prior to the injury so we can make sure the benefit is properly calculated.

 Compensation Where Death Results from the Injury